Degrees Top - Adult Education

 - This course qualifies graduates as trainers and assessors in vocational education and training settings in accordance with ASQA requirements.

-- This course requires you to have a vocational background or vocational qualification in the area you intend to teach in after graduating from the course.
+This course requires you to have a vocational qualification or vocational background in the area you intend to teach in after graduating from the course.
+You must also have three years current industry experience in the industry you wish to teach in.

 In 2019 domestic students will pay a tuition fee of $1,120 per subject (a total of $8,960 for the full Diploma).
 This course attracts FEE-HELP, so eligible students can study now and pay later.